Bureau-Inc/android-aadhaarsdk-sample-app/README.md

                     @Override
                     public void onKYCFinished(ClientAadhaarData aadhaarData, String methodName, Boolean isSuccess) {
-                               Log.w("TAG",aadhaarData?.jsonString.toString())
+                               Log.w("TAG",aadhaarData.getJsonString.toString())
                     }
                 }
-               ,your success redirection url,your failure redirection url,a boolean to indicate whether flow should be run on production configuration)
+               ,your success redirection url,your failure redirection url,a boolean to indicate whether flow should be run on production configuration);

             //Adding config to priortize the flows by which Aadhaar data is to be taken
-                prism.addConfig(new Config(residentUidaiAadhaarFlow, myAadhaarUidaiFlow,digilockerFlow))
+                prism.addConfig(new Config(residentUidaiAadhaarFlow, myAadhaarUidaiFlow,digilockerFlow));

                 //The above order of methods can be rearranged based on priority

            //KYC initiate call
-           prism.beginKYCFLow()
+           prism.beginKYCFLow();
             }
         });
 ```